situssog/Visual_Scaffolds/README.md

 # Instructions:
-Copy the script Visual_scaffolds in the same forthe with the other input files.
+Copy the script Visual_scaffolds in the same forder with the other input files.
 The script is run as a module inside python/ipython.
 open python and load the module with the command: